freecityhacks/fch-docs/README.md

 # Free City Hacks
-Free City Hacks is a fast growing community of students and developers who come together to learn, collaborate, solve local problems using technology, and have fun in a very inclusive environment leveraging the power of open source.

 ![Free City Hacks](files/img/icon-fch.jpg "icon-fch")

+Building up from the team that organized and facilitated [HacktoberfestinAba](https://HacktoberfestinAba.github.io), **Free City Hacks** is a fast growing network of students and developers who come together to learn, collaborate, solve local problems using technology, and have fun in a very inclusive environment leveraging on the power of open source.

 ### Our Goal
+Everything we do within the network is structured to help our members achieve the following experiences:
+* explore new and exciting opportunities,
+* build maintainable, world-class products and services,
+* network with people from other fields of technology, and
+* grow beyond our local environment.

+## Focus
 Our focus is on helping to close the digital divide by providing our members as well as other interested participants with regular updates on relevant technology trends through meetups and events where we inspire makers to build competitive and maintainable products using world-class technologies and globally accepted best practices.

 ### Our Activities
-As a community, our primary aim of coming together is to study through active continuous learning by working independently or collaboratively through practical-based lab sessions using world-class learning resources crafted by and for the general maker community.
+As a network, our primary aim of coming together is to study through active continuous learning by working independently or collaboratively through practical-based lab sessions using world-class learning resources crafted by and for the general maker network.

 To achieve this, we are very delighted to be working with the [Raspberry Pi Foundation](https://raspberrypi.org) to run two coder programs, [Raspberry Jam](https://raspberrypi.org/jam) and [CoderDojo](https://coderdojo.com), to support our learning and development in becoming future-ready makers.